Neil Druckmann

 Druckmann's first video game work came as an intern at Naughty Dog.
 In 2004, he became a programmer on Jak 3 (2004) and Jak X: Combat Racing (2005), before becoming a designer for Uncharted: Drake's Fortune (2007).
 He was co-lead game designer for Uncharted 2: Among Thieves (2009), which he co-wrote with Amy Hennig and Josh Scherr; the narrative was praised and received several accolades.
 He has also written comics, including the motion comic Uncharted: Eye of Indra (2009) and the graphic novels A Second Chance at Sarah (2010) and The Last of Us: American Dreams (2013).

-Druckmann led the development of The Last of Us (2013) as writer and creative director, roles he continued for The Last of Us: Left Behind (2014) and Uncharted 4: A Thief's End (2016), co-writing the latter with Scherr.
-All three games were directed by Bruce Straley, with whom Druckmann developed a close working relationship.
-He and Craig Mazin are the creators, writers, and executive producers for the television adaptation of The Last of Us for HBO, for which Druckmann directed an episode.
+Druckmann co-led the development of The Last of Us (2013) and Uncharted 4: A Thief's End (2016) as writer and creative director, co-writing the latter with Scherr.
+He was promoted to vice president of Naughty Dog in 2018 while directing The Last of Us Part II (2020), co-written with Halley Gross.
+He became co-president in 2020, head of creative in 2023, and studio head in 2024.
+Druckmann co-created and wrote the television adaptation of The Last of Us with Craig Mazin and directed several episodes.
+He is the director of the upcoming game Intergalactic: The Heretic Prophet and co-writer with Claire Carré.

-Druckmann was promoted to vice president of Naughty Dog in 2018 during the development of The Last of Us Part II (2020), for which he was creative director and co-writer with Halley Gross, and was promoted to co-president in 2020.
-He has earned praise for his writing and directing work on The Last of Us, Uncharted 4, and The Last of Us Part II.
-The games are often regarded as among the best written and have been listed as some of the greatest video games ever made.
+He earned praise for his writing and directing work on The Last of Us, Uncharted 4, and The Last of Us Part II, which are often regarded among the best-written and greatest video games ever made.
 Druckmann has received several awards, including three British Academy Games Awards, four D.I.C.E.
 Awards, two Game Awards, three Game Developers Choice Awards, and four Writers Guild of America Awards.